acedatabasefoundation/db/README.md

 ## Storage
 * Memory
-    * Max `new Map()` size allowed in v8 is 1GB
+    * The max size v8 allows for a `new Map()` is 1 gigabyte
-    * Most recent 21MB's of writes (estimated 300,000 to 1 million graph items) are stored in an in memory map
+    * Ace puts the most recent 45 megabytes of writes (estimated 3+ million graph items) into an in memory map
-    * Querying the in memory map allows 1-20ms queries, even if 600,000 items are in the map
+    * Querying the in memory map allows 1-9ms queries at its max size
     * If the application server restarts, the map is rebuilt thanks to the write ahead log
 * File
     * To the specified directory:
         * When a request or a transaction is succesful, data updates are:
             * Appended to the write ahead log (file)
+                * Writes are fast b/c file append is fast
             * Added to the write ahead log map (memory)
-        * When the write ahead log map reaches 21MB's
+        * When the write ahead log map reaches 45 megabytes
-            * Keys are sorted (to allow binary searching) and written to an immutable file (10-50ms average reads)
+            * Keys are sorted (to allow binary searching) and written to an immutable file
             * Write ahead log map is cleared
             * Write ahead log file is cleared